onthegocode/clean-code-javascript/README.md

 ### Function arguments (2 or fewer ideally)

-Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
+Limiting the number of function parameters is incredibly important because it makes testing your function easier.
 Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.